11 Best Things To Do in Cancun, Mexico

 - Visit Xenses Park

-The best part about Xcaret is there’s so much to do here, and it’s all close to one another.
+The best part about Xcaret is that there’s so much to do here, and it’s all close to one another.
 Xcaret is just over an hour away by car from Cancun.

 There are several ways to reach Xcaret from Cancun.
 The quickest way to get to Xcaret is by taking the full-day tour, which includes transportation from your hotel and several amenities.
-Otherwise, you can always drive there if you’ve rented a car.

 Visit Chichen Itza Ruins